pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # 2025-05-28T18:38:14.490-0600  dropping: clickstream.clicks.metadata
 # 2025-05-28T18:38:14.507-0600  1 document(s) imported successfully.
 0 document(s) failed to import.
 ```

+We see that the data file contains 6.1M records, and the metadata file contains only one record.
+The first step toward viewing the details is to select a database.
+First, we use <code>show dbs</code> to confirm that our imported data exists, under the name <code>clickstream</code>.

 # Select Imported DB